wdecoster/NanoPlot/README.md

 Fastq can be extracted while getting data from fast5 files, streaming to stdout or to a file.

-Various plots are created automatically, some optionally.
+Various plots are created automatically, more can be created optionally.

+The script is written for python3 but might also work for python2.7 (untested).

 ### USAGE:
 usage: NanoPlot.py [-h] [--dry | --fqout FQOUT] [--threads THREADS] [--time]